Efficient resolution of Thue-Mahler equations: Introduction

+\begin{example} All examples found in the literature are of Thue--Mahler equations where the form $F$ has the property that the field $K^\prime=\Q(\theta_1,\theta_2,\theta_3)$ (defined above) has small degree.
+As indicated above, a distinguishing feature of our algorithm is that the computations are carried out in the much smaller extension $K=\Q(\theta)$ (also defined above).
+Our last example is intended to illustrate this difference.
+Consider the Thue--Mahler equation,

-Our program solved this in around 4.7 hours.
-However this time was almost entirely taken up with the computation of the class group and the units.
-Once the class group and unit computations were complete, it took only 2.3 minutes to provably determine the solutions.
+As usual, we let $F$ denote the form on the left-hand side.
+The Galois group of $F$ is $S_{11}$, therefore the field $K$ has degree $11$, whereas the field $K^\prime$ has degree $11 \times 10 \times 9=990$.
+Our program solved this Thue--Mahler equation in around $6.8$ hours.
+However this time was almost entirely taken up with the computation of the class group and the units of $K$.
+Once the class group and unit computations were complete, it took only $3.6$ minutes to provably determine the solutions.
 These are